-According to the American Pet Products Association (APPA), 11.8 million American households have freshwater fish as pets.
+According to the American Pet Products Association (APPA), over 11 million American households have freshwater fish as pets 1 .
 Many people probably started with goldfish before graduating to tropical varieties.
 If you have both types, you might wonder if you can feed them the same diet.
-The short answer is that it won’t hurt them in the short term, but it isn’t recommended as a staple.
+The short answer is that it won’t hurt them and isn’t toxic, but it isn’t recommended as a staple.

 You shouldn’t feed goldfish tropical fish flakes because of the varying nutritional needs of the species.
-For example, you might be giving shrimp or bloodworms to the carnivores in your tank.
 Goldfish have specific requirements, too, that put tropical fish flakes off the menu.

 Nutritional Requirements of Goldfish

 Species vary in their protein needs, which can range from 25%–60% of their diet, but all need the same 10 amino acids.
 The protein percentage varies for each species’ diet.
 Carnivores require a greater amount than herbivores.
-Research on goldfish reveals that they fare best with at least 29% protein.
+Research on goldfish reveals that they fare best with around 40% protein.
+Fish fed diets higher in protein did not develop adverse signs, but didn’t show much improvement in terms of growth either.

 Fats or Lipids

 Unfortunately, there’s still more bad news about tropical fish flakes.
 We must also consider the role of carbohydrates, particularly starches.
 It’s all about balance.
-Too little can slow growth.
-However, too much can cause spontaneous diabetes in this fish family.
+Too little can slow growth and can cause spontaneous diabetes in this fish family.
 There’s also a looming risk of obesity from too many carbs.

 Other research has shown a high-carb diet can negatively affect growth in Wuchang Bream, a related species.
-This fish also had a higher mortality rate in low-oxygen conditions.
-As anyone who has raised goldfish will tell you, that’s not an uncommon occurrence.
+This fish also had a higher mortality rate when overfed with a high starch diet during their growth phase.

 Many goldfish die as a result of improper feeding, diet, and/or portion sizes – which can be easily prevented by proper education.